-This page walks you through how to view your Degree Evaluation—a record of your program requirements and your progress towards completing them.
-Read this FAQ for the degree evaluation for more information.
+This page walks you through how to view your degree evaluation—a record of your program requirements and your progress towards completing them.
+Read this FAQ about the degree evaluation for more information.

 This page explains the language requirements for various majors and options to partially or fully bypass them or if you have fluency in another language besides English.

 To create your semester by semester academic plan (often called a 4-year plan), we recommend you view all your requirements on your degree evaluation, list them all out somewhere, and start arranging them in this Google sheet or any electronic document.
 The format isn't important.
 If you use our Google Sheet, make sure to make a copy for yourself before entering in your plan.
 Make sure the total number of credits adds up to 128.
 Don't worry about it being perfect - it is just a first draft.
 Create it somewhere that you can edit easily.
 Note - if you are switching majors or haven't declared your major yet, you may need to use the what if analysis to view what requirements you'll need to complete for the new major.